 Performance Management, Career Development and Redeployment

-RBC Insurance will take into account the accessibility needs of employees with disabilities, as well as individual accommodation plans when:
+RBC Insurance is committed to taking into account the accessibility needs of employees with disabilities, as well as individual accommodation plans when:

 • Using its performance management process in respect of employees with disabilities.